ac7407/Personal/first_project/README.md

-Hi there.
-Welcome to my Portfolio.
-I am currently taking a course on Computational Physical Chemistry where I hope to gain a lot of experience in molecular modeling and in data analysis.
-This repository will be continuously updated so please stay tuned.
-If you're reading this, I hope you have a very nice day.
+In this file, you can find some of the stuff I have worked on from my computational chemistry class.
+I am currently studying how to use GROMACS for molecular modeling.
+Please stay tuned for more updates.